jonathonnordquist/job_board/README.md

 can create and edit an account, log in and out, create and post jobs and logged in users can apply for jobs.
 There is no function Built over a three day period from 11-30 to 12-2 2015.
 Currently this is very bare bones, a site like this could have an enormous number of features.
+At a later date a basic suite of tests using the RSpec framework was added.

 To get this up and running
 --------------------------